Cohomological invariants of hyperelliptic curves of even genus: Chow rings with coefficients

 \subsection{Equivariant theory}

-A cycle-based approach is clearly only reasonable when points have a well defined underlying field.
-Defining a theory of Chow groups with coefficients for more general algebraic spaces, and most of all for a suitably large class of algebraic stacks will require a different approach.
-For a quotient stack $\left[ X/G \right]$ we can use the same type of equivariant approach defined in \cite{Tot} and \cite{Equiv}.
-This has already been described in \cite{Guill}.
+A cycle-based approach is clearly only feasible when points have a well defined underlying field.
+Defining a theory of Chow groups with coefficients for a suitably large class of algebraic stacks will require a different approach.
+For a quotient stack $\left[ X/G \right]$ we can use the same type of equivariant approach defined in \cite{Totaro} and \cite{EdidinGraham}.
+This has already been described in \cite{Guillot}.

-The basic idea is that any extension of our theory should be homotopy invariant, and that the $i$-th codimensional Chow groups with coefficients should not change if we remove or modify somehow a subset of codimension at least $i+2$.
-Using this, up to readjusting the codimension index, we can replace our object of study $X$ with another object $E \rightarrow X$ that, up to some high codimension subset, is a vector bundle over $X$.
+The basic idea is that any extension of the theory should be homotopy invariant, and that the Chow groups with coefficients of dimension $i$ should not change if we remove or modify somehow a subset of dimension at least $i-2$.
+Using this, up to readjusting the dimension index, we can replace our object of study $\left[ X/G \right]$ with a scheme $E \rightarrow \left[ X/G \right]$ that, up to some high codimension subset, is a vector bundle over $\left[ X/G \right]$.

+In the next definition we use the fact that in the author's Phd thesis \cite{Pirisi15} a theory of Chow groups with coefficients for algebraic spaces is defined.
+One can add some technical conditions (e.g. quasi-projective scheme with a linearized group action, see \cite[prop.23]{EdidinGraham}), which will be true in every case we consider in this paper, to make sure all quotients involved are schemes.

-\begin{Def} Let $i$ be a positive integer, and let $X$ be an algebraic space with an action by an algebraic group $G$.
+\begin{defin} Let $i$ be a positive integer, and let $X$ be a scheme equipped with an action by an algebraic group $G$.
 Let $V$ be a $r$-dimensional representation of $G$ such that $G$ acts freely outside of a closed subset $W=V\! \smallsetminus \!
 U$ of codimension equal or greater than $i+2$, and set $U=V\! \smallsetminus \!
 W$.